Published:

 That’s not always the case.
 Sometimes we have low inventory levels along with slower home sales, two conditions that can balance each other out.
 But in most cases, tight supply conditions tilt the market in favor of sellers.

-If you’re planning to buy a home in Washington during the latter part of 2023, or in 2024, you’ll want to adopt the right kind of mindset.
+If you’re planning to buy a home in Washington in 2026, you’ll want to adopt the right kind of mindset.
 Start by researching current conditions within your local market, to find out if it favors sellers over buyers.
 If that’s the case, you’ll want to keep that in mind when making an offer and negotiating with sellers.

 During a housing market inventory shortage, like the current situation in Washington, multiple-offer scenarios become more common.
 This occurs when more than one home buyer makes an offer on the same property at the same time.